mrossioliveira/nestjs-tasks/README.md

 ```

 You can check how to setup Docker Compose [here](https://docs.docker.com/compose/install/) in case you haven't done it yet.

+> :warning: Make sure you also run the authentication service as stated in the Installation section.

 ## Running the app locally (needs Postgres running on localhost:5432)